Add penalties to a conservation planning problem()

 data

-contain penalty values for planning units.
-This format is only
+vectorcontaining column name(s) that contain penalty values for planning units.
+This format is only compatible if the planning units in the argument to

-are a
+are asf::sf()

 object.
-The fields (columns) must have numeric
+The column(s) must havenumeric

 values, and must not contain any missing (NA

-contain a single field name.
-Otherwise, for problems that
+must contain a single column name.
+Otherwise, for problems that contain multiple zones, the argument todata

-contain a field name for each zone.
+must contain a column name for each zone.data

 ) values.
-Note that this format is only available
+Note that this format is only available for planning units that contain a single zone.data

 /Matrix